pingcap/docs-cn/check-before-deployment.md

     Active: active (running) since 一 2017-12-18 13:13:19 CST; 3s ago
     ```

+    - If it returns `Unit ntpd.service could not be found.`, then try the following command to see whether your system is configured to use `chronyd` instead of `ntpd` to perform clock synchronization with NTP:

+        {{< copyable "shell-regular" >}}

+        ```bash
+        sudo systemctl status cronyd.service
+        ```

+        ```
+        chronyd.service - NTP client/server
+        Loaded: loaded (/usr/lib/systemd/system/chronyd.service; enabled; vendor preset: enabled)
+        Active: active (running) since Mon 2021-04-05 09:55:29 EDT; 3 days ago
+        ```

+        If your system is configured to use `chronyd`, proceed to step 3.

 2. Run the `ntpstat` command to check whether the NTP service synchronizes with the NTP server.

     > **Note:**